saurabh-herwadkar/system-design-999/README.md

 **H**istorically a lot of names have been used to call different components i prefer using a few terms which have become most popular post 2020 times

--**Client** - Represents a UI component visible to the end user, could be a mobile App or UI using React js, etc -**Compute**- Represents back end processing, such as services, cache and queue, generally of no significance to the end user -**Persistence** - Something which can store data for long term (Basically databases)
+- **Client** - Represents a UI component visible to the end user, could be a mobile App or UI using React js, etc
+- **Compute**- Represents back end processing, such as services, cache and queue, generally of no significance to the end user
+- **Persistence** - Something which can store data for long term (Basically databases)

 # Abstract concepts